damwhit/course-report-git-post/README.md

 ## What is git and what are its origins?

-Have you ever seen a document named something like `report_final_draft_final(3).doc`?
+Have you ever had a document named something like `report_final_draft_final(3).doc`?
 Keeping track of the changes to a file over time is difficult but important.

 Git is a Version Control System (VCS) -- a tool that helps us to keep track of differences in a file or collection of files over time.
-You've likely experienced less sophisticated version control like features such as Microsoft Word's undo or 'go back' features that allows you to return to a previously saved version of a file.
+You've likely experienced less sophisticated version control like features such as Microsoft Word's undo or 'go back' features that allow you to return to a previously saved version of a file.
 Maybe you've created your own version control by saving drafts of a file with different numbered filenames.
-Git takes it to the next level by allowing us to decide exactly when we save a version of a project, and also provide annotations when doing so.
+Git takes it to the next level by allowing you to decide exactly when you save a version of a project, and also provide annotations when doing so.

 You can create versions of a project by making it a **repository** (or 'repo' for short).
 A repo is a folder with git tracking turned on, which may contain files and subfolders (ie. a codebase) through a series of *intentional*